The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $13,500

-Graham's 1950 Bowman rookie card is a striking piece of artwork with Graham looking ready to do what he did best.
+Graham’s 1950 Bowman rookie card is a striking piece of artwork.
+On it, Graham looks ready to do what he does best – throw another touchdown!

 otto-bowman

-The Otto Graham rookie is one of the hobby's most desired cards.
+The Otto Graham rookie is one of the hobby’s most desired football cards.

-If you want to buy a Graham rookie, hunt for an lower to mid grade copy which sells for around $500 or less.
+If you want to buy a Graham rookie, look for a lower—to mid-grade copy that sells for around $500 or less.

-'Automatic' Otto was a legend behind center, and one of the most successful quarterbacks to ever play the game.
+‘Automatic’ Otto was a legend behind center and one of the most successful quarterbacks ever playing the game.

-In 10 years as quarterback of the Cleveland Browns, he led his team to the Championship in every single year.
+In his 10 years as quarterback of the Cleveland Browns, he led his team to the Championship every year.

 He won each of the AFC's four championships between 1946 and 1949 and then another three times once the Browns moved to the National Football League.